Toccoa, Georgia: In media

 The Weather Channel remembered the 1977 Toccoa Falls dam break and flood.

-The rock band Luxury was formed in Toccoa in the early 1990s.

 On May 7, 2000, Mary Ann Stephens of Toccoa was shot to death outside a Ramada Inn in Jacksonville, Florida while on vacation with her husband.
 The incident received national attention and resulted in an Academy Award-winning French documentary, Murder on a Sunday Morning, on the arrest and acquittal of the original suspect.